mmunz/fdcs/README.md

 - make sure docker ist installed and works.
 - You need a recent kernel for cpu limit support.
 3.16 from jessie is to old.
 I use 4.9.0 from jessie-backports.
 - enable memory cgroups.
-On debian jessie add the following to /etc/default/grub:
+On debian jessie (8) add the following to /etc/default/grub.
+Debian 9 has cgroups enabled already, so if using Debian 9, skip this step.

   ```
   GRUB_CMDLINE_LINUX="cgroup_enable=memory swapaccount=1"
   ```

-  This needs a reboot now.
+  After that update grub with *update-grub* and reboot.
 - you can check with docker version if cpu and memory cgroups are available.
 If they aren't you will see a warning.
 - **make sure you use froxlor with libnss-extrausers instead of libnss-mysql.**
   We need the extrausers files to mount them inside the container.